youhengzhou/sysc-4005-project/what to do.md

 we do 1 min/standard deviation of avg of all buffer occupancy trials, for like 30 trials

+we find beta, and then do 1 - beta to find alpha, which is our y axis

-# part 5: initialization time
+# part 5: initialization time, imran

 use ensemble averages to find initialization time

-# part 6: confidence interval
+# part 6: confidence interval, imran

 with replications, find standard deviation